November 8, 2012 – Thursday – First Landing Resort, Lautoka, Fiji

 I am up fairly early in the morning, and take some time to have a couple of cups of coffee while looking out over the ocean at the soft colours of the morning.
 I’m finally ready for the Continental breakfast, which is part of the room tariff.
 The morning meal hits the spot with fresh Fijian fruit, homemade pastries, and other delights.

 I stay at the resort today, with nothing more planned than to try out my solar eclipse photographic and observing gear while I am still on solid land.
-First though, there are fish to watch under the causeway, sailboats to spot through binoculars as they drift by on what seems the edge of the ocean, and I take time to contemplate the shadows of the palm trees as they caress the beach.
+First though, there are fish to watch under the causeway, sailboats to spot through binoculars as they drift by on what seems the edge of the ocean, and I take time to contemplate the shadows of the palm trees as they caress the beach (see banner image above).
 This is a sublime place.

-I walk over to Vuda Marina, where Craig and Barbara moored their sailboat Sequoia on their trans-Pacific journey.
-I was lucky enough to share passage with them when they sailed from Opua, New Zealand to Suva, Fiji.
-I also have my first Fiji Bitter beer today before lunch.
-It goes down well with a very tasty Fish Curry Hot Pot in coconut sauce with rice.
+I walk over to Vuda Marina, where my friends Craig and Barbara moored their sailboat Sequoia on their trans-Pacific journey a few years ago.
+I was lucky enough to share passage with them when they sailed from Opua, New Zealand to Suva, Fiji in 2004.
+I also have my first Fiji Bitter beer today, which goes down well with a very tasty Fish Curry Hot Pot in coconut sauce with rice.

 I get out my solar observing and photography gear this afternoon and have a trial run on the lawn in front of my bure.
 It is going to be a major challenge to keep the Sun in the field of view of my camera while on a ship’s deck.
 Achieving sharp focus is another issue when your observing platform is moving under your feet.
 I’m sure we will be given lots of advice about solar observing and photography by the enrichment speakers onboard the ship, but I can already see the challenge.
 In any case, I take some useable photos of the Sun, which is all I can do for now.

 Turning my attention to the 24 day old waning Crescent Moon proves rewarding this afternoon.
-The Moon has a rendezvous with the Sun on the 14th (the Total Solar Eclipse), so it will soon disappear from daytime view and keep its celestial appointment.
+The Moon has a rendezvous with the Sun on the 14th (the Total Solar Eclipse), so it will soon disappear from daytime view and keep its celestial appointment while I stand under its shadow while aboard the Paul Gaugin, observing this apparition from the Coral Sea.

 I have a Fiji Bitter beer and potato wedges (bar snack) for dinner, since I’m not interested in the beach BBQ and Meke show being staged by the resort staff this evening.
 There are too many clouds to try more astrophotography this evening, so I return to my bure.
 Time for more rest, since I board the cruise ship tomorrow afternoon.